afollestad/assent/README.md

 ---

-# Duplicate and Simultaneous Requests
+# Duplicate and Parallel Requests

-### Duplicate Request Handling
+## Duplicate Request Handling

 If you were to do this...